Reranking partisan animosity in algorithmic social media feeds alters affective polarization

-Research investigating this question has so far yielded mixed results due to limited collaboration between platforms and researchers, frequent changes in feed-ranking algorithms, and the lack of strong incentives for platforms to address the issue~\cite{haidt_bail_social_media}.
 A major hypothesized mechanism for how feed algorithms cause polarization is a self-reinforcing engagement loop: users engage with content aligning with their political views, the feed algorithm interprets this engagement as a positive signal, and the algorithm exposes even more politically aligned content to users, leading to a polarizing cycle.
 Some studies support this hypothesis, finding that online interactions exacerbate polarization~\cite{barnidge2017exposure}, potentially because of the increased visibility of hostile political discussions~\cite{bor2022psychology}, divisive language~\cite{banks2021polarizedfeeds,rathje2021out,van2021social,suhay2018polarizing,kim2021distorting}, and content that reinforces existing beliefs~\cite{cho2020search}.
-However, large-scale field experiments aimed at reducing polarization by intervening on the feed algorithm, for example by increasing exposure to out-party content, have found both a decrease~\cite{levy2021social} and increase~\cite{bail2018exposure} in polarization.
-Similarly, recent large-scale experiments on Facebook and Instagram found no evidence that exposure to in-party sources or a simpler reverse-chronological algorithm affected polarization and political attitudes~\cite{guess2023social,nyhan2023like} during the 2020 U.S. election~\cite{bagchi_2024_13787981}.
-These mixed results have led to difficulty in identifying what, if any, algorithmic intervention might help.
+However, large-scale field experiments aimed at reducing polarization by intervening on the feed algorithm---for example, by increasing exposure to out-party content—have found both a decrease~\cite{levy2021social} and an increase~\cite{bail2018exposure} in polarization.
+Similarly, recent large-scale experiments on Facebook and Instagram found no evidence that reduced exposure to in-party sources or a simpler reverse-chronological algorithm affected polarization and political attitudes~\cite{guess2023social,nyhan2023like} during the 2020 U.S. election.
+These mixed results reveal the difficulty in identifying what, if any, algorithmic intervention might help reduce polarization, especially during politically charged times.